Kim Il-dae

-Kim Il-dae (김일대; June 7, 1932 – September 25, 1983) was a North Korean politician.
+Kim Il-dae (김일대; June 7, 1932 – September 25, 1983) was a North Korean chemist and politician.

 Biography

 Born on June 7, 1932, in Gaeung-ri, Tanchon, South Hamgyong Province.
 In August 1949, after entering the Mangyongdae Revolutionary School, he enlisted in the Korean People's Army and served as a military officer.
 In October 1952, he went to Eastern Europe to study chemistry.
 After graduating, he returned home and was placed in the Institute of Chemistry of the Academy of Sciences of the Democratic People's Republic of Korea in 1957.
 He went back to study in 1958 and received a doctorate degree in 1962 and returned to Korea.
 After that, he worked as an engineer at Hamhung Chemical Plant.

 In 1969, he served as Director in the Academy of Sciences, and in October 1976, he succeeded Kim Seok-ki as the Director of Higher Education committee.
 In December 1977, he was elected to the 6th Supreme People's Assembly and served as the Chairman of the Education Committee of the Politburo.
 In October 1979, he traveled to Somalia as the leader of North Korean delegation, and in April 1980 Mali, and May 1980, to Benin, Angola, and Togo as the head of the education delegation.
 In July 1980, he toured South Yemen, Rwanda and Burundi, and in August 1980 he visited Libya and Iraq.
 In October 1980, he was elected a member of the 6th Central Committee at the 6th Party Congress.
 In March 1981, he was appointed party director in charge of science education.

 He wrote ideological essays, among them regarding the influence of the Juche ideology on the cultivation of revolutionary communist talent.